jj1bdx/airspy-fmradion/README.md

 ### Branches and tags

   - Official releases are tagged
-  - _master_ is the "production" branch with the most stable release (often ahead of the latest release though)
+  - _main_ is the "production" branch with the most stable release (often ahead of the latest release though)
-  - _dev_ is the development branch that contains current developments that will be eventually released in the master branch
+  - _dev_ is the development branch that contains current developments that will be eventually released in the main branch
   - Other branches are experimental (and presumably abandoned)
+  - The `master` branch is deprecated and to be deleted.
+Use _main_ branch.

 ## Prerequisites